-- The scarcity mindset, which I somehow started to break by telling you about it in the video down below, didn’t I?
+- The scarcity mindset.
 I honestly don’t remember when I took up this mindset that I won’t get things if I talk about them but now I want to change it to manifesting all the good things.
 I’ve been living with this weird kind of fear for too long so I decided to step into the new decade with a new attitude.

 - Spending the money I don’t have on things I don’t need and start saving for specific things like our wedding or honeymoon or our own apartment.
 I think I was never the saving-kind of person.
 Sure, I didn’t spend everything at once, I saved something but usually not much and only for quite a short period of time.
 So I decided to set real goals, write down a list of things I would save for and motivate myself this way.

 - Buying things I don’t use or those I already have, as well as buying things just to stock up on them.
 I really got used to buying things that are on sale without actually needing them.
 Recently I bought two packages of my favorite powder even though I still have one just because I saw they will be stopped selling.
 And I’m also terrible with magazines – the regular printed ones – which is not good neither for the environment, nor for my budget.
 And that’s just the top of an iceberg… So I have to go through all my stuff to sort out everything I want to donate or sell and remember what I have to prevent myself from buying a lot of unnecessary items.